 This particular tea sampler offers 48 servings of Golden Moon's top four teas: Masala Chai, English Breakfast, Mint Medley, and Rooibos.
 It's a nice little collection that showcases the best of the greater world of tea.

-The Taylors of Harrogate Classic Tea Variety Box (view at Amazon) is the place to start for a tea sampler, whether it's for yourself or a gift for someone else.
+Whether you're buying for yourself or someone else, Taylors of Harrogate Classic Tea Variety Box (view at Amazon) is the place to start for a tea sampler.
 It's affordably priced, beautifully packaged, and comes with all the essential teas you could want.
-Those interested in a loose-leaf sampler, as opposed to tea bags, should check out Tea Forte's many assortments (view at Amazon).
+Solstice Tea Traders (view at Amazon) is another worthwhile option thanks to its eclectic mix of twelve loose-leaf teas.

 What to Look for in a Tea Sampler